 - Spaceballs.
-The radar gets jammed, they comb the desert, and of course there's the Druish princess (a play on the phrase "Jewish Princess").
+The radar gets jammed (with actual jam), they comb the desert (with actual combs), and of course there's the Druish princess (a play on the phrase "Jewish Princess").

-Dark Helmet: Raspberry!
+Dark Helmet (After the radar jamming): Raspberry!
 There's only one person who would dare give me the raspberry. *visor clanks shut* Lone Starr!

 - Piers Anthony's Xanth books: There's been a steady increase in puns throughout the series.
 The first two books had only a handful of puns.
 After that, Piers Anthony started making the series more comedic, and adding more puns as part of the process.
 Then he started accepting reader-submitted puns and it and got completely out of control.
 Naturally, a great many Xanth fans were thrilled by this opportunity to actually be a part of their favorite series, even if only in a small way, so the puns flooded in ever-greater numbers, to the point that Anthony frequently has several books' worth of pun backlog.
 The characters are quite aware of this:

 Grundy Golem: "Of course.
 Xanth is largely fashioned of puns."

 - Isaac Asimov was passing fond of puns and wrote quite a number of Shaggy Dog Stories around them.
 One of these stories is actually named "Shah Guido G." (Because it sounds like Shagg- Oh, never mind.)